-As life becomes more and more data-driven, the skill of data simulation is no longer a bonus but rather a compulsory skill.
-But most people who engage in data analysis have not learned and are unfamiliar with the rules of presenting quantitative data to others.
-An efficient presentation of quantitative date is done according to the principles of data simulation – a scientific field which is based on studies in psychology, linguistics and visual communications.
-Without these skills, recommendations are rejected, ideas discounted, stories don’t make it to the audience and projects remain hidden away in drawers.
-Perfecting the skills of data simulation saves much confusion and frustration, up to 50 (!) times money and time, and gives a substantial advantage in the world of research.
+As life becomes more and more data-driven, data simulation is no longer a bonus but rather a compulsory skill.
+Nevertheless, most people who engage in data analysis have not learned this field and are unfamiliar with the rules of effectively presenting quantitative data to others.
+An efficient presentation of quantitative data is done according to the principles of data visualization – a scientific field which is based on studies in psychology, linguistics and visual communications.
+Without these skills, recommendations are rejected, ideas discounted, stories are not transferred to target groups and projects remain hidden away in drawers.
+Perfecting the skills of data visualization saves much confusion and frustration, up to 50 (!) times money and time, and has substantial advantages in the research arena.

-Participants in the workshop will learn the basic principles of data simulation, will understand the different types of quantitative connections and the way to simulate them, will be given rules to design tables and graphs and will learn about visual components and the correct way to use them.
+Participants in the workshop will learn the basic principles of data visualization; understand the different types of quantitative connections and the way to visualize them; will be given rules to design tables and graphs and will learn about visual components and the correct way to utilize them.

 About the Instructor

-Bella Graff is an expert in data simulation, Bella has been a consultant in the fields of business analytics, data visualization and visual analytics for financial, public and academic institutions for over 20 years.
-She has degrees in psychology, linguistics, art and business administration, manages a community for data visualization in Israel, and is the founder and manager of InfoSerViz.
+Bella Graff is an expert in data visualization.
+She has more than twenty years of experience in advising financial, public and academic institutions on business analytics, data visualization and visual analytics.
+Bella has degrees in psychology, linguistics, art and business administration, she manages a Facebook community for data visualization in Israel, and she is the founder and manager of InfoSerViz.